Enrollment Type: Pupil Count for Membership/School Finance

 An LEA should only submit one enrollment type for each student.

-This data element page contains content ONLY for WiSFiP Pupil Count Pilot reporting scenarios.
+This data element page contains content ONLY for WiSFiP Pupil Count reporting scenarios.
 WISEdata enrollment information can be found on the Enrollment Type (WISEdata) data element page.
 Use the navigation menu (below the table defining enrollment types) to navigate to different sections of this webpage.

 Code |